rhuiz4/QQ/README.md

 remove() - removes the last element of deque

+remove(E e) - removes the first occurence of e

 removeFirst() - removes the first element of deque

 size() - returns the number of elements in deque